Texas Felony Murder Rule

 - A person has the legal duty to prevent the commission of the offense

-If you’re being accused of murder when you never participated in the act, make sure to talk to an experienced Houston criminal defense attorney as soon as possible.
+If you've been accused of murder when you never participated in the act, get the defense counsel you need from a Houston attorney from our firm.
 The Law Offices of Jed Silverman can offer you years of legal experience and dedication to pursuing the best possible outcome for our clients.
-Our firm only focuses on criminal defense, so we won’t split our time between different types of law.
-Let us use our skill and knowledge on your behalf.